-Angelique was bitten by the litigation bug as a law student in 2001 when she worked on a lengthy sexual assault trial.
-Ever since that time, she has devoted her practice to advocacy, first at the Office of the Public Guardian and Trustee as a summer student and then at a Toronto civil litigation firm for several years.
-From 2009-2016, she practiced estate, trust and capacity litigation at a Toronto firm which specializes in this area.
-She spent her last year there as a partner.
-With hundreds of cases behind her, Angelique still enjoys being an estates litigator and helping people resolve their disputes.
+Angelique became interested in litigation while working on a lengthy sexual assault trial as a law student.
+Since that time, she has devoted her practice to advocacy, first at the Office of the Public Guardian and Trustee as a law student and then at a civil litigation firm for several years.
+From 2009-2016, she practiced estate, trust and capacity litigation at a Toronto firm, along with Angela Casey.

 Angelique has extensive experience litigating a variety of estate, trust, guardianship, power of attorney and capacity matters.
 She frequently appears in courts throughout the Greater Toronto Area including the Toronto Estates List.
 She has acted for and against beneficiaries, estate trustees, guardians, attorneys for property and personal care, dependants, and creditors.
 Her clients include individuals, trust companies, charities, and the Office of the Children’s Lawyer.

 As the law in this area is never static, keeping on top of new legal developments is important.
-Angelique is an active member of the Estates and Trusts Section of the Ontario Bar Association and the Advocates Society.
+Angelique is on the executive as a member-at-large of Estates and Trusts Section of the Ontario Bar Association.

-Outside of the office, Angelique enjoys spending time with her husband and two children, travelling to sunny Mexican locales in February, and unleashing her competitive spirit on her road bike year-round.
+Outside of the office, Angelique enjoys spending time with her family, travelling to sunny Mexico in February, and unleashing her competitive spirit on her road bike year-round.

 Hon.
 B.A.
 (High Distinction), University of Toronto (2001)